notation-dev/notation/README.md

 ## Status: Developer Preview

-We're excited to share Notation with you but don't use rely on it for anything serious just yet.
+We're excited to share Notation with you but don't rely on it for anything serious just yet.

 0.x.x minor version bumps will contain breaking changes.